o-ran-sc/nonrtric/docs/developer-guide.rst

 Start in Docker
 +++++++++++++++

-To build and deploy the Enrichment Coordinator Service, go to the "enrichment-coordinator-service" folder and run the following command:
+To build and deploy the Information Coordinator Service, go to the "information-coordinator-service" folder and run the following command:

     +-----------------------------+